promiseofcake/circleci-workflow-queue/README.md

 ## Introduction

-Forked from <https://github.com/eddiewebb/circleci-queue> and updated to reduce the use-cases, and migrate to the CircleCI V2 API
+Originally forked from <https://github.com/eddiewebb/circleci-queue> and updated to reduce the use-cases, and migrate to the CircleCI V2 API

-The purpose of this Orb is to add a concept of a queue to specific branch workflow tasks in CircleCi.
+The purpose of this Orb is to add a concept of a queue to specific branch's workflow tasks in CircleCi.
 The main use-case is to isolate a set of changes to ensure that one set of a thing is running at one time.
 Think of smoke-tests against a nonproduction environment as a promotion gate.

+Additional use-cases are for queueing workflows within a given pipeline (a feature missing today from CircleCi).

 ## Configuration Requirements